Optimizing Temperature for Language Models with Multi-Sample Inference: Details of the Stochastic Process Model

 \subsubsection{Type of Tokens during decoding}

-The probability of tokens when decoding is usually multi-peak (i.e., except for the token with the highest logit, some other tokens have reasonably high logits and are also acceptable during decoding), so it is natural to consider a scenario with three categories of tokens: \begin{itemize} \item \textbf{Proper tokens:} A small number of tokens with high logits.
+The probability of tokens when decoding is usually multi-peak (\textit{i.e.}, except for the token with the highest logit, some other tokens have reasonably high logits and are also acceptable during decoding), so it is natural to consider a scenario with three categories of tokens: \begin{itemize} \item \textbf{Proper tokens:} Small number of tokens with high logits.
 Let $N_0$ be the number of proper tokens.
 To capture the multi-peak behavior, the logits of proper tokens $l_{0,1}, ..., l_{0, N_0}$are sampled from the Gaussian distribution $\mathcal{N}(L_0, \sigma_0)$. \item \textbf{Low Probability Improper tokens:} Many low-logit tokens where language models seldom choose them.
-Let $N_1$ be the number of tokens in this type and their logits are set to $L_1$ for simplicity. \item \textbf{High Probability Improper tokens:} Due to insufficient training or errors in training data, some tokens may have exceptionally high logits but are logically improper in (\textit{e.g., } the token $3$ in $1 + 1 = 3$).
-Since different language models behave differently and this type of token will be selected regardless of temperature, we only consider decoding without high-probability improper tokens in our discussion. \end{itemize} For the first two types of tokens, we have:
+Let $N_1$ be the number of tokens of this type, and their logits are set to $L_1$ for simplicity. \item \textbf{High Probability Improper tokens:} Due to insufficient training or mistakes in training data, some tokens may have exceptionally high logits but are logically improper in (\textit{e.g.}, the token $3$ in $1 + 1 = 3$).
+Since different language models behave differently, we only consider decoding without high-probability improper tokens in our discussion. \end{itemize} For the first two types of tokens, we have \( L_{0} > L_{1},\ N_0 \ll N_1. \)